MACDEO By Laws

-- To uphold the Montana Association of Conservation District (MACD) by-laws and the National Association of Conservation Districts (NACD) by-laws.
+- Uphold the Montana Association of Conservation District (MACD) by-laws and the National Association of Conservation Districts (NACD) by-laws.

-- To encourage excellence in fulfillment of duties of district employees in their job capacities.
+- Encourage excellence in fulfillment of duties of district employees in their job capacities.

-- To provide district employees the opportunity and tools necessary for education and maintaining an adequate education program.
+- Provide district employees the opportunity and tools necessary for education and maintaining an adequate education program.

-- To maintain a better understanding and working relationship between district employees, districts, and cooperating agencies, such as the Natural Resource Conservation Services (NRCS) and the Department of Natural Resources and Conservation – Conservation District Bureau (DNRC/CDB).
+- Maintain a better understanding and working relationship between district employees, districts, and cooperating agencies, such as the Natural Resource Conservation Services (NRCS) and the Department of Natural Resources and Conservation – Conservation District Bureau (DNRC/CDB).